haharb/Passman/ReadMe.md

 Data flow:

-- User registers/logs in and the password and username and password are sent over HTTPS to server if registering:
+- User registers/logs in and the password and username and password hashed with SHA256 are sent over HTTPS to server if registering:
     The server then hashes the password with argon2, creates the user and salt for the locker, and then creates the locker itself otherwise